Best GLP-1 for Seniors: Safest Options, Real Costs, Medicare, and Top Programs

 Here's how the major GLP-1 medications stack up for adults over 60:

-Sources: FDA prescribing information for Wegovy, Ozempic, Zepbound, Mounjaro, Rybelsus.
+Sources: FDA prescribing information for Wegovy, Ozempic, Zepbound, Mounjaro, Rybelsus, Foundayo.
 Clinical data from STEP, SURMOUNT, and SELECT trials published in the New England Journal of Medicine.

 The bottom line for most seniors: If you have diabetes, semaglutide (Ozempic) or tirzepatide (Mounjaro) offers a dual benefit — blood sugar control and weight loss — and your insurance is most likely to cover it.
-If weight loss and heart health are your goals, the semaglutide data (particularly the SELECT trial's 20% MACE reduction) is the strongest evidence base for adults in their 60s and 70s.
-If budget is your primary constraint, a supervised compounded-semaglutide program like MEDVi gets you physician oversight at a fraction of brand-name cost.
+If weight loss and heart health are your goals, the semaglutide data (particularly the SELECT trial's 20% MACE reduction) is the strongest evidence base for adults in their 60s and 70s — and starting July 1, the Medicare Bridge can put brand-name semaglutide in your hands for $50/month if you qualify.
+If you don't qualify, can't wait, or budget is the constraint, a supervised compounded program is the practical path — and Embody currently offers the cheapest legitimate way to find out whether GLP-1 therapy works for you: $99 for the first month, refunded in full if a clinician decides you're not a candidate.

 Which GLP-1 Is Best for YOUR Situation?

-I know you didn't come here for a lecture.
+We know you didn't come here for a lecture.
 You came here because something specific is going on — a doctor's recommendation, a friend's transformation, or a number on the scale that's affecting your knees, your blood sugar, or your confidence.
-So let me cut straight to it.
+So let's cut straight to it.

 If You Have Type 2 Diabetes